gi8lino/k8s-gitops/README.md

 ### Gateways

-Ports `80/443` forward to the two Envoy Gateway data planes: `envoy-external` serves public FQDNs while `envoy-internal` handles `*.local.${BASE_DOMAIN}`.
-Cloudflare fronts the external Gateway, and dedicated Cilium network policies only permit traffic originating from Cloudflare's published ranges (plus `${LAN_NETWORK_RANGE_V4}` for LAN access); everything else is dropped before it reaches Envoy.
+Ports `80/443` forward to the two Envoy Gateway data planes: `envoy-external` serves public FQDNs while `envoy-internal` handles internal-only services.
+Cloudflare fronts the external Gateway, and dedicated Cilium network policies only permit traffic originating from Cloudflare's published ranges; everything else is dropped before it reaches Envoy.
+My router port-forwards those public ports to the `gateway-external` gateway, while internal services stay behind `gateway-internal`.

 ### Internal DNS

-For internal DNS i use the built-in [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) of [pihole](https://pi-hole.net) deployed on a raspberry pi.
+Internal DNS relies on the built-in [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) of [pihole](https://pi-hole.net) deployed on a raspberry pi, which forwards every lookup to `gateway-internal` so internal applications are reachable only via the internal gateway.
+Pi-hole also handles ad blocking.

-For adblocking, I have [pihole](https://pi-hole.net) deployed on a raspberry pi.

 ### External DNS